 What Sets The CORSAIR 7000D Airflow White Apart From Its Competitors

 The nine stand-offs installed with the middle one raised to make the motherboard’s installation process very easy.
 This is something that most of the other brands are not currently doing, and Corsair eases their customer’s pain of installation.
-Cases that offer enormous space, dual vertical mounts for GPU, and immense airflow do not come cheaper.
-Corsair priced it well than other cases that offer similar features.

 With a gorgeous case like this, it becomes hard to pinpoint its flaws.
 However, some people who are installing the E-ATX motherboard and who like the Corsair logo with their iconic yellow square might be disappointed.
 The second hard drive cage seems oversized and could have been reduced.
 Additionally, for a case of this price, it would have been nice to see three additional SSD trays but nonetheless, it is packed with features most of the other cases aren’t willing to offer.
-This makes it the best white full tower PC case.
+This makes it the runner-up for best white full tower PC case.

 Fractal Design Torrent Nano White